hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

    - Notebook: Will be posted here!

 * **First Video Tutorial** by [Yavar Taheri Yeganeh](https://github.com/YavarYeganeh) posted on Monday, Esfand 5
-   - Brief on Working in Cloud based Services, such as Google Colab
+   - Brief on Working in Cloud-based Services, such as Google Colab
    - Brief Introduction of GIT
    - Video: Posted in the Skype Group